mdnazmulislam0087/mdnazmulislam0087/README.md

 ### Hi there Nice to meet you.👋

 <h1 align="center">I am Nazmul</h1>
 I have significant expertise as a Customer Service Engineer - CSE ( technically-oriented service ).
-As a partner in the service delivery and customer management process, I am taking ownership of technical account management delivery and service reporting.
+I am experienced with installation, preventive maintenance, diagnosis and maintenance of Philips CT scan and PET CT scan machine.
+I am certified Hugo robotic Engineer.

 Besides, I am an Artificial Intelligence enthusiast.
 I have skills on python, NumPy, pandas, scikit-learn, TensorFlow, and Keras.
 Passionate on statistical analysis, deep learning and it’s implementation in Medical field.
 I love to explore deep learning in computer vision and sequence learning.

 ### I have experience and interest in -